 Frequently Asked Questions

-Yes, preliminary estimates are 10-14% of all large giant sequoias over 4 feet in diameter in the native range.
+Yes.
+Preliminary estimates indicate that 10-14% of all large giant sequoias (over 4 feet in diameter) in the tree's native range died in the Castle Fire of 2020, and an additional 3-5% died in the Windy Fire and KNP Complex in 2021.
 This does not include trees smaller than 4 feet in diameter or trees planted outside of the native range.

-Satellite imagery tells us that about 10-14% of all sequoia grove area in the Sierra Nevada burned at high severity in the Castle Fire.
+Satellite imagery, aerial reconnaissance, and on-the-ground surveys tell us that these percentages of sequoia grove areas in the Sierra Nevada burned at high severity during these fires.
 Ground-based data sets from previous high severity fires in Sequoia groves show that, on average, in high-severity burn areas most large sequoias die.

 In some areas giant sequoia trees may not regenerate due to the incineration of cones, seeds, and overstory trees.
 In other areas of low and moderate severity the fire will likely have beneficial effects, reducing fuels and possibly creating conditions for giant sequoia regeneration such as bare mineral soil and small canopy gaps.